Société Parisienne

 Société Parisienne (Maison Parisienne) was a French manufacturer of velocipedes, bicycles and tricycles from 1876.
 They began limited automobile construction in 1894 and regular light car (voiturette) construction in 1898 or 1899, and they ceased operation in 1903.
 The vehicles, variously known as Parisienne, Victoria Combination, Eureka, l'Eclair, Duc-Spider and Duc-Tonneau, were manufactured by Société Parisienne E. Couturier et Cie of Paris.

 The first attempt at vehicle manufacture in 1894 was planned to be powered by an 'air compressor' but it did not work.

 The first successful motor vehicles were Benzes built under license by M. Laboure of La Maison Parisienne.

 In 1898 the company engineer, a M. Serex, designed a flat-twin car which ran in the Marseille-Nice Race of that year; this, too, was built along the lines of a Benz.

 The 'Victoria Combination' voiturette achieved front-wheel drive by mounting the engine directly on the front axle and then turning the whole assembly with a tiller, while the driver and passenger were towed in a Victoria trailer (Calèche).

 History

-'La Société Parisienne de constructions Velo' was founded in 1876 by Mr. Reynard, who was awarded the 'Diploma of honour' at the Exposition Universelle (1878).
+'La Société Parisienne de constructions Velo' was founded in 1876 by Victor Reynard, who was awarded the 'Diploma of honour' at the Exposition Universelle (1878).
 By 1891 it was run by Monsieur Couturier.